andshrew/PlayStation-Stars/website/docs/service/campaigns.md

 Use the [campaign detail](./campaign-detail.md) endpoint to retrieve additional information about a specific campaign including the tasks required to complete it.

+Campaigns which involve playing specific games are region locked.
+The version of the game being played must be from the same region as that of the account completing the campaign (ie. if you bought games with a US account but played them with an EU account then these games would not count towards progress on the EU accounts campaigns).

 The endpoint can query the authenticating account only.

     https://m.np.playstation.com/api/graphql/v1/op?operationName=metGetCampaignGroup